 Applicants must have graduated from an accredited school of medicine or osteopathy, be eligible for medical licensure in the State of Colorado and be board-eligible or board-certified in AP or AP/CP by the start of the fellowship term.
 An interview is required.

 The fellow will be an employee of the City and County of Denver.
 The salary for this position is currently $88,025; pay grade 401-D. Benefits with the City and County of Denver meet the requirements of ACGME.

 Application and information can be found on the University of Colorado School of Medicine website.
-Applications for July 2015 will be accepted until April 1, 2015.
-Application also must be made to the City and County of Denver at www.denvergov.org/jobs.
+Applications for July 2016 will be accepted until April 1, 2016.
 Completed applications, along with a current CV, letter of interest and three references should be sent to:

 Denver Office of the Medical Examiner